EFL - ESL activities and games for the present simple and present continuous

 More B1 ESL lesson plans

 Our suggested next lesson is on stative verbs.
 Be sure to check out our full list of ESL lesson plans for intermediate students, as well as our complete selection of EFL - ESL lesson plans.
-If you use an Android device, have a look at the TEFL Handbook app.
+If you use an iOS or Android device, have a look at the TEFL Handbook app.
 An ESL lesson planner for English teachers.
 It has a lot more content and gives you faster access to our teaching resources, making it easier to use in class.